 Kristen K. Waggoner

-Kristen K. Waggoner serves as senior vice president of the U.S. legal division and general counsel, Arizona, with Alliance Defending Freedom.
+Kristen K. Waggoner serves as senior vice president of U.S. legal division and communications with Alliance Defending Freedom.
 In this role, Waggoner oversees the U.S. legal division, a team of 100 attorneys and staff who engage in litigation, public advocacy, and legislative support.
 Since she assumed this role, ADF has prevailed as lead counsel in eight U.S. Supreme Court victories, including Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, which she argued at the Supreme Court.
 She also served as counsel for the free speech victory that the Supreme Court handed down in National Institute of Family and Life Advocates v.
 Becerra.
 Waggoner continues as lead counsel in Arlene’s Flowers v.
 State of Washington, which the Supreme Court remanded to the Washington Supreme Court.

 Waggoner is Peer Review Rated AV® Preeminent™ in Martindale-Hubbell.
 Washington Law & Politics selected her as a “Rising Star” for many years, and she is a sought-after national speaker on legal and cultural issues.
 She regularly comments on religious freedom issues in television, radio, and print media.
 Waggoner is admitted to practice in multiple states, the Supreme Court, and numerous federal district and appellate courts.